ZsoltTanko/inline-llm-lens/docs/DEVELOPMENT.md

 ## Releasing (future)

-Out of scope for the MVP.
+Not yet in scope.
 When it's time:

 - Get a paid Apple Developer ID.
 - Replace ad-hoc signing with Developer ID signing in `project.yml`.
 - Notarize via `notarytool` after build.
-- Decide on a distribution channel (direct download, Homebrew cask, MAS — each has very different sandbox/entitlement implications; MAS would require turning the sandbox back on, which the MVP currently disables).
+- Decide on a distribution channel (direct download, Homebrew cask, MAS — each has very different sandbox/entitlement implications; MAS would require turning the sandbox back on, which is currently disabled in entitlements).